BasicWolf/archived-kaylee/doc/src/basics.rst

     a unique :py:class:`node id <NodeID>`.
 The information about the nodes is maintained on the server via an instance of :py:class:`NodesRegistry`.
   * Subscribes the nodes to applications.
-During the subscription process the node loads and initializes the project client-side Scripture's(s).
+During the subscription process the node loads and initializes the application's client-side script.
   * Dispatches the tasks to the nodes.
 At this stage the subscribed nodes receive the tasks, solve them and send the results back to the server.
   * Collects the results from the nodes.
 Kaylee decides whether the results are satisfactory and stores them to a permanent storage.

-.. _firststep_projects_and_tasks:
+.. _basics_projects_and_tasks:

 Projects and Tasks